The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 There's never been a better time to come and join the University.
 Currently celebrating its 50th anniversary, the University of Kent has nearly 20,000 students studying at Canterbury, Medway, Athens, Brussels, Paris and Tonbridge.

-The 2015 Guardian University Guide sees Kent ranked among the top 20 universities in the UK for the second year running.
+The 2016 Guardian University Guide sees Kent ranked 16th in the UK and among the top 20 universities for the third year running.
 In the National Student Survey, the University has consistently been rated by its own students as one of the best universities in the UK for the quality of its teaching and academic provision.

 As the UK’s European university, the University’s strong impact is reinforced by long-standing partnerships with more than 100 universities in mainland Europe.
 It is the only UK university to have specialist postgraduate facilities in Brussels and Paris.